Spatial-Data-Science-and-GEO-AI-Lab/2.5D-GreenViewIndex-Netherlands/README.md

 resolution of 5x5, we downsampled the tree dataset to match the granularity of the DSM and DTM files.

+**Step 3 - data quality check (optional):** this step follows a function that assesses the presence of missing data in the DSM and DTM files, as these files are often subject to missing data.
+A buffer of a specified length (specify according to the defined radius in the viewshed) is generated as a mask surrounding the streets.
+Consequently, only  the cells relevant to the VGVI calculation are evaluated.

-**Step 3 - tree visibility computation:** this step is done in R for computational efficiency reasons.
+**Step 4 - tree visibility computation:** this step is done in R for computational efficiency reasons.
 Folders with preprocessed DSM, DTM, tree data and street points are inputted into a function, where VGVI score is calculated for each tile.
 Note that the street data input is included in its entirety as it has a relatively